Unrestricted submarine warfare

+Editorial cartoon by T. E. Powers from February 1915, the cartoon portrays a stylized as a perpetrator of flying the flag of the United States (despite the steamer being British) and not her true colors, which is a violation of the Hague Convention and maritime law.
+(Note: At the time, a vessel flying the flag of a different country during wartime as a ruse was considered acceptable; however, failing to reveal the true colors of their home nation before engaging in a battle is a war crime.)
+The Lusitania later became a victim of unrestricted submarine warfare three months after the cartoon was published when German submarine SM U-20 sank her.
+The incident sparked international outrage because of the killing of many civilians, and it would become one of the most notable incidents of unrestricted submarine warfare in history.

 Unrestricted submarine warfare is a type of naval warfare in which submarines sink merchant ships such as freighters and tankers without warning.
 The use of unrestricted submarine warfare has had significant impacts on international relations in regard to both the First World War and the Second World War.
 Its history has been dominated by German decision making.

 There have been attempts to limit the use of unrestricted naval warfare, with some dating back to before the turn of the 20th century as an extension of rules for surface raiders.
 While initially submarines operated successfully by attacking on the surface using deck guns, attacking without warning while submerged reduces the opportunity for the target to escape or defend itself if armed.